Website Photography 101

 And, more specifically, what makes a good photo for your website?
 Here are the four key points to consider when selecting your site imagery:

-Image Quality - High quality photography is often 'invisible' because during a user experience, good photos help guide you through a purchase or task on a website.
+• Image Quality - High quality photography is often 'invisible' because during a user experience, good photos help guide you through a purchase or task on a website.
 It helps make the process enjoyable.
-Bad photos however, can really resonate with users, and work against the flow of any online task because your audience will be “interrupted” by low quality images or out-dated images.
-Bad photos can also cause your site to appear cheap or low quality overall.
+Bad photos however, can really resonate with users, and work against the flow of any online task because your audience will be “interrupted” by low quality images

 And that's all the basics of website photography.
 Now you just need to take a bunch of photos!
 And what a great time to be a photographer... you can get high quality images from point & shoot cameras, DSLRs with interchangeable lenses, or the camera that you probably have within an arms reach right this very second: your smartphone.
 They're all great options, depending on your budget.